 American & JetBlue reciprocal award redemptions

-Starting at some point in November, American and JetBlue intend to roll out reciprocal award redemptions.
+Just to recap, in late 2021 American and JetBlue rolled out reciprocal award redemptions.
 The execution of this is a bit tricky, given that:

 - JetBlue TrueBlue is a revenue based award program, where the cost of a ticket when redeeming points directly reflects the cash cost

 - American AAdvantage publishes an award chart but then has different award levels, so award pricing doesn’t directly reflect the cost of a ticket when paying cash

 So, what is pricing like?
 If you want to redeem American AAdvantage miles on JetBlue, award pricing follows American’s typical partner award chart (with a major catch), which looks as follows:

 - A JetBlue economy ticket prices at 12,500 AAdvantage miles one-way within the United States, which is awesome

 - A JetBlue Mint ticket prices based on the “First” column, rather than the “Business / First” column, meaning that a Mint ticket costs a minimum of 50,000 AAdvantage miles one-way

 - Not only that, but you have to pay an additional 15,000 AAdvantage miles one-way for many Mint routes, including segments from Boston, New York, Miami, Fort Lauderdale, or Palm Beach, to Los Angeles and San Francisco